 The PPD of the DOA is responsible for regulating the importation of plants and plant products.
-The PPD is also responsible for the inspection and import authorizations of plant products, via issuance of IC for plants and plant products such as fruits, vegetables, and seeds.
+The PPD is also responsible for the inspection and import authorizations of plant products, via issuance of Import Certificates (IC) for plants and plant products such as fruits, vegetables, and seeds.

-Importers must apply for an IC from PPD with supporting documents and must pay an application fee of 30,000 Myanmar kyats (\$16).
-It takes 3 days to 2 weeks to issue the IC.
+Importers must apply for an IC from PPD with supporting documents and must pay an application fee of 30,000 Myanmar kyats (\$14.2).
+It takes three days to two weeks to issue the IC.
+The validity of the IC is three months.
+Starting from May 2024, PPD allowed importers to renew the IC if the IC is expired before the shipment arrives.
+It takes three days to get the new IC.
+The importers must present the expired IC when they apply to renew their IC and must pay an application fee again.
 After receiving an IC from PPD, the importer must apply for an import license or permit from MOC.
 When the shipment arrives, the importer should inform PPD, which will then take a random sample from the consignment and conduct an inspection for pests and diseases.
 If the test is clear, PPD provides a recommendation letter to allow the commodities to enter the country.
 The importer collects the resulting certificate from PPD and can proceed for custom clearance.
 The importer must present the original phytosanitary certificate from the country of origin, which must accompany the shipments.

-The DOA is issuing IC for 40 fresh fruits, 12 cereals and legumes, and 25 vegetables to be imported for human consumption without a pest risk analysis (PRA).
+The DOA issues ICs for 40 fresh fruits, 21 cereals and legumes, 57 vegetables and culinary to be imported for human consumption without a pest risk analysis (PRA).
+The allowable import list without PRA is available on the PPD website.
 Canola, sorghum, soybeans, and wheat for animal feed consumption are also allowed to be imported from any country without a PRA.
 In addition, tuber seed potatoes for planting from Argentina, Australia, India, Korea, and the United States do not need to provide PRA data information.
-Additional information is available at http://ppdmyanmar.org/plant-quarantine-pq/allowed-import-plants-and-plant-products-that-do-not-need-data-information-for-pest-risk-analysis-pra-11-11-2018.

 PPD drafted the Plant Pest Quarantine Law in an attempt to bring it more in line with international standards.
-In August 2018, PPD updated the Standard Operation Procedures for Import, Export and Inspection for Plants and Plant Products.
+In August 2023, the PPD released updated the Standard Operation Procedures (Burmese only) for plants and plant products importers

-The Department of Agricultural Planning (DAP) has the final draft of the Burmese National Biosafety Framework.
-The DAP is likely to consider it for approval in 2023.
+The Department of Agricultural Planning (DAP) has drafted the Burmese National Biosafety Framework with the support of US Department of Agriculture and all processes suspended due to Coup.
 Although Burma does not allow the importation of GM crops for human consumption, Burma does allow the importation of GM soy products and corn byproducts to fuel the growing Burmese livestock sector.